xrdocs/application-hosting/_tutorials/2016-05-16--xrdocs-formatting-useful-tips.md

 ## Using Formatting Classes
-To use any of the Formatting classes shown below, such
+To use any of the Formatting classes shown below, place the

 ## Text Alignment